-Candidates for the Certifying Examination must hold unrestricted hospital privileges to practice as an obstetrician-gynecologist in each of the hospitals in which the candidate has been responsible for patient care between July 1, 2017, and the date of their examination.
-These privileges must be in effect no later than October 1, 2017, and must remain in effect until the date of the certifying examination.
-If a candidate holds hospital privileges in more than one hospital they can give up privileges voluntarily as long as they still hold unrestricted privileges in another hospital.
+Candidates for the Certifying Examination must hold unrestricted hospital privileges to practice as an obstetrician-gynecologist in each of the hospitals in which the candidate has been responsible for patient care between July 1, 2018, and the date of their examination.
+These privileges must be in effect no later than October 1, 2018, and must remain in effect until the date of the Certifying Examination.
+If a candidate holds hospital privileges in more than one hospital, they can give up privileges voluntarily as long as they still hold unrestricted privileges in another hospital.
 Privileges that are resigned or dropped in lieu of an investigation or adverse action are not considered to be given up voluntarily and must be reported.

 "Unrestricted hospital privileges" means that the physician is a member of the medical staff and has privileges to admit patients and to practice obstetrics and gynecology.
 Required Ongoing Professional Practice Evaluation (OPPE) or proctoring for new privileges are not considered a restriction for examination purposes.
-Any Focused Professional Practice Evaluation (FPPE) must be reported with the application and will be reviewed.
-When quality of care, professionalism or peer review activities have led to a limitation of privileges or required supervision, this is considered a restricted practice, and the physician is not eligible to take the Certifying examination.
-If the candidate's privileges are under investigation, suspended or on probation (for cause), that candidate is not eligible to apply for the Certifying Examination until and unless the investigation is completed, or the suspension or probation is lifted and full and unrestricted privileges are granted.
-For any questions regarding limitations in privileges please contact the examination department.
+Any Focused Professional Practice Evaluation (FPPE) assigned by a medical staff or staff office that is not the standard for all new providers must be reported with the application and will be reviewed.
+When quality of care, professionalism or peer review activities have led to a limitation of privileges or required supervision, this is considered a restricted practice, and the physician is not eligible to take the Certifying Examination.
+If the candidate's privileges are under investigation, suspended or on probation (for cause), that candidate is not eligible to apply for the Certifying Examination until and unless the investigation is completed, or the suspension or probation is lifted, and full and unrestricted privileges are granted.
+For any questions regarding limitations in privileges, please contact the examination department.

-Candidates who are enrolled in a fellowship in an area of medicine related to Obstetrics and Gynecology are not required to hold hospital privileges.
+Candidates who are enrolled in an ACGME-accredited fellowship in an area of medicine related to Obstetrics and Gynecology are not required to hold hospital privileges.
 However, if a fellow has such privileges, they must be unrestricted and not under investigation for any reason.